 The next obvious question is, of course: how much VRAM do you actually need?

-If we were to generalize, we’d say that 4 GB of VRAM is the minimum for 1080p gaming today, 6-8 GB is a good fit for 1440p, and you’ll need at least 8 GB (ideally, more) if you intend on running the latest AAA games in 4K at high settings.
+If we were to generalize, we’d say that 4 GB of VRAM is the minimum for 1080p gaming today, 6-8 GB is a good fit for 1440p, and you’ll need at least 8 GB (ideally, more) if you intend on running the latest AAA games in 4K with high settings.

 Of course, we have to mention that the exact performance will vary based on a number of factors, but the above should give you the general idea of how much VRAM you should look for if you’re buying a new graphics card in 2021.